Long-Term Noise Characterization of Narrowband Power Line Communications: Measurement Setup

-{\bf Sampling period.} Our measurement campaign lasted for approximately 10 days.
-The measurements were recorded in $dB\mu V$ units, with a sampling period of $1$ s.
-We stress that our analysis aimed at highlighting the long-term phenomena of the noise process, i.e., involving hours or days, as presented in Figure~\ref{fig:NoiseVar3D}.
-Contrary to other contributions, we did not want to model small scale effects lasting for $\mu s$, such as impulsive noise, but we were interested in investigating how the day-to-day human behavior and household appliances affect the noise process on a large-scale time frame.
+{\bf Sampling period.} Our measurement campaign lasted for 10 days at different locations.
+The measurements were recorded in dB$\mu$V unit, with a sampling period of $1$ second during 10 days.
+Moreover, every $1$ second, the PL360 kit collects 2048 noise samples (in the frequency range between $42$ kHz and $471$ kHz) at the different sub-carriers with a sampling time of $1$ $\mu$s, corresponding to a sampling frequency of $1$ MHz.
+We stress that our analysis aimed at highlighting the long-term phenomena of the noise process, i.e., involving minutes or even hours.
+Contrary to other contributions, we are not aiming to model small scale effects lasting for $\mu s$, such as impulsive noise, but we are interested in investigating how the day-to-day human behavior and household appliances affect the noise process on a long-term time frame.

 We performed a preliminary analysis of the collected noise values that highlighted the quality of the sampling process.
 Figure~\ref{fig:sampling_analysis} shows the probability distribution function associated with the time-gap between two consecutive samples.
 The analysis was performed considering all the noise values from all three locations for a total of 1,826,665,198 samples.
-We observed that a sampling period of 1s recorded for 1.0655, which introduced an error (delay) of approximately 65ms.
+We observed a sampling period of 1s recorded for 1.0655, which introduced an error (delay) of approximately 65ms.
 We observed other spurious sampling periods that were statistically insignificant as proved by the cumulative distribution function in the inset figure of Fig.~\ref{fig:sampling_analysis}, i.e., 95\% of the sampling periods had an absolute error of less than 0.08 s.